mojodojodev/mojodojo.dev/guides/general/mojo_playground_vscode.md

 ---
 title: Mojo Playground From VSCode
-categories: |
-  General
+categories: General
-usage: |
-    Asserts that the condition is true in debug builds, and is not included in release builds
+usage: Connect VS Code to the Mojo Playground via the Jupyter Notebook extension
 ---

 # Mojo playground from VS Code